iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 UF-03 : Associate an existing #Individual to a #Class -
-Be able to associate an already existing #Individual (not already "typed") to a given #Class This association allow the user to define characteristics (properties and/or relations)  specified at #Class level
+Be able to associate an already existing #Individual (not already "typed") to a given #Class This association allow the user to define new characteristics (properties and/or relations) specified at #Class level

 UF-04 : Change the #Class of an already "typed" #Individual -
+Be able to associate an already "typed" #Individual to another #Class (instead of the 1st one) This association allow the user to define characteristics (properties and/or relations) specified at #Class level for the new #Class
+Characteristics and/or relations not anymore compliants in the context of the news #Class are displayed in red or in another specific tab in order to be deleted (batch deletion feature appreciated)

 UF-05 : Associate a new #Class to already "typed" #Individual (multi-typing) -
+Be able to associate an already "typed" #Individual to another #Class (in conjonction with the 1st one) Remark : Most of the time the 1st association is made with a #IntentionalClass ...
+... ans the 2nd one is made with an #EntensionalClass

 Admin Functions
 ==